ProlificsPanther/DockerPanther/README.md

 [Docker Playlist](https://www.youtube.com/playlist?list=PLqs5lOxsEMidwKXCOec5d_f6UXsZtuYhf)

 # What this repository contains
-This repository contains one branch; docker-panther-trial which consists of a sample dockerfile from which you can run Panther Motif, Panther Character Mode or Panther Web inside a Docker Container.
-These docker instances of Panther are limited and do not contain all Panther features.
+This repository contains 1 branch; The docker-panther-trial  branch contains a sample Dockerfile from which you can run a Panther Web sample application, a Panther Motif 2 Tier application, a Panther Character Mode 2 Tier application  all inside a Docker Container.
+These Panther Docker instances are limited and do not contain all Panther features.
 Please request a 45 day license file from support@prolifics.com.

 # What this repository contains
 ![](BranchInfo.PNG)

-# Panther with Docker
+# Pull Panther images from Docker Hub
-Containerize your Panther applications to make it easier to develop and deploy them.
+Containerize your Panther applications to make it easier to develop and deplo.
 You can also make it available globally on [Docker Hub](https://hub.docker.com/repository/docker/prolificspanther/docker-panther-trial).
 Our sample Docker Panther images for Panther Client and Panther Web are available on Docker hub.
 Just run the docker pull command.

 ![](Docker.png)